getreu/tp-note/doc/source/tp-note--manpage.md

 This will change the file extension from '`.md`' to '`.rst`.
 The resulting filename becomes "`20200307-'1.
 The Beginning--Note.rst`".

-Important: '`extension`' must be one of the registered file extensions listed in the '`note_file_extensions`' variable in Tp-Note's configuration file.
+Important: '`file_ext`' must be one of the registered file extensions listed in the '`note_file_extensions`' variable in Tp-Note's configuration file.
 If needed you can add more extensions there.